mfcaryan/Portfolio/README.md

 # Portfolio
-A visually appealing portfolio built using HTML and CSS to showcase my web development skills and projects.
+A portfolio built using HTML and CSS to showcase my interests in web development.
 Explore to learn more about my work and capabilities.